oracle-livelabs/adb/shared/adb-develop-rag-apps/integrate-genai/integrate-genai.md

 ### **Create the AI profile**

-1. Create an AI profile named **SUPPORT_SITE**.
+1. Make sure you are still logged in to your SQL Worksheet as the **MOVIESTREAM** user.
+Create an AI profile named **SUPPORT_SITE**.
 Copy the following code and then paste it into your SQL Worksheet.
 Next, click the **Run Script** icon in the toolbar.

     ```sql
     <copy>